BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 ![Picture of a road tunnel with a question mark on it](./ngrok-signpost.png)

 If you've started down the path of developing applications for Microsoft Teams, you may have seen a tool called [ngrok](https://www.ngrok.com) as a prerequisite in various tutorials and lab exercises.
-It's also integrated with a number of tools such as the [Microsoft Teams Toolkit](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/visual-studio-code-overview?WT.mc_id=m365-27674-rogerman) and the [yo teams](https://developer.microsoft.com/en-us/microsoft-365/blogs/microsoft-teams-app-generator-yo-teams-v-2-16/?WT.mc_id=m365-27674-rogerman) generator; even the [Bot Framework Emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?WT.mc_id=m365-27674-rogerman) has an ngrok option.
+It's also integrated with a number of tools such as the [Microsoft Teams Toolkit](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/visual-studio-code-overview?WT.mc_id=m365-27674-rogerman) and the [yo teams](https://docs.microsoft.com/en-us/microsoftteams/platform/tutorials/get-started-yeoman?WT.mc_id=m365-27674-rogerman) generator; even the [Bot Framework Emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?WT.mc_id=m365-27674-rogerman) has an ngrok option.

-This article will explain what ngrok is, why it's useful, and what to do instead if you or your company are uncomfortable with using it.
+This article will explain what ngrok is, why it's useful, and what to do instead if you or your company are uncomfortable using it.

 ## Grokking ngrok

 First the shocking truth: Microsoft Teams applications don't run in Teams.
-OK maybe it's not shocking, but Teams applications are made up of regular web pages and web services that you can host anywhere on the Internet.
+OK maybe it's not shocking, but it's true.
+Teams applications are made up of regular web pages and web services that you can host anywhere on the Internet.
 Teams tabs and task modules (dialog boxes) are just embedded web pages; bots and messaging extensions are web services.
 This allows developers to use their choice of web development stack, and to reuse code and skills.

 Web developers typically host a small web server on the same computer where they edit their code to run and debug their applications.
 For Microsoft Teams developers in particular, ngrok is very handy in this situation.
 Here's why: